What are the symptoms?

 Can mouth cancer be cured?

-If the symptoms of mouth cancer are caught and treated early, the chances of a cure are good.
+If the symptoms of mouth cancer are caught and treated early, the chances of successful treatment good.
 This is why it’s especially important to visit a dentist regularly, so that they can spot any of the early signs before it’s too late.

 What can I do to prevent mouth cancer?